 C BD asked if she should send out monthly bills to Café Tioram.
 Directors said to hold off for now.
 MLM will speak to the tenants on Monday, but our grant is unknown as yet so ACC don’t know about funding.
-DJC worked out that basic charges for the half of the building would be £50 a month.
+DJC worked out that basic charges for the half of the building would be remove? a month.

 D BD asked about whether we should continue with stage 2 application form.
 Agreed to carry on and also to contact Highland Council to see if their asset transfer meeting is still scheduled for 30th April.
 BD to contact Ewen MacKintosh.
 LM said she would try to get more letters of support.
 Need to be forwarded to the Highland Council.

 E Query about length of lease left for Na’vi was raised at last week’s meeting.
-BD confirmed that there is 18 months left.
-Ends in Nov 2021.
+BD confirmed that there is 18 months left. remove?

 F DJK has not managed to get hold of Blair Allen (LHA) to ask about ownership of car park at the centre.
 We need something in writing to show that ACC can have continuing use of the car park following the asset transfer of the centre.
 MLM to ask him.